 17 Isaac departed from there, encamped in the valley of Gerar, and lived there.

-18 Isaac dug again the wells of water, which they had dug in the days of Abraham his father, for the Philistines had stopped them after the death of Abraham.
-He called their names after the names by which his father had called them.
-19 Isaac’s servants dug in the valley, and found there a well of springing water.
+18 Isaac reopened the wells of water, which they had dug in the days of Abraham his father, for the Philistines had stopped them after the death of Abraham.
+He gave them the same names that his father had named them.
+19 Isaac’s servants dug in the valley and found there a well of spring water.
 20 The herdsmen of Gerar argued with Isaac’s herdsmen, saying, “The water is ours.”
-He called the name of the well Esek, because they contended with him.
-21 They dug another well, and they argued over that, also.
-He called its name Sitnah.
-22 He left that place, and dug another well.
-They didn’t argue over that one.
+He called the well Esek, because they contended with him.
+21 They dug another well, and they argued over that one as well.
+He named it Sitnah.
+22 He left that place and dug another well.
+They did not argue over that one.
 He called it Rehoboth.
-He said, “For now God has made room for us, and we will be fruitful in the land.”
+He said, “For now the Lord has made room for us, and we will be fruitful in the land.”

 23 He went up from there to Beersheba.
-24 God appeared to him the same night, and said, “I am the God of Abraham your father.
-Don’t be afraid, for I am with you, and will bless you, and multiply your offspring for my servant Abraham’s sake.”
+24 The Lord appeared to him the same night and said, “I am the God of Abraham your father.
+Do not be afraid, for I am with you and will bless you and multiply your offspring for my servant Abraham’s sake.”

-28 They said, “We saw plainly that God was with you.
-We said, ‘Let there now be an oath between us, even between us and you, and let’s make a covenant with you, 29 that you will do us no harm, as we have not touched you, and as we have done to you nothing but good, and have sent you away in peace.’
-You are now the blessed of God.”
+28 They said, “We saw clearly that the Lord was with you.
+We said, ‘Let there now be an oath between us, between us and you, and let us make a covenant with you, 29 that you will do us no harm, as we have not touched you, and as we have done to you nothing but good and have sent you away in peace.’
+You are now the blessed of the Lord.”

-30 He made them a feast, and they ate and drank.
-31 They rose up some time in the morning, and swore an oath to one another.
+30 He gave them a feast, and they ate and drank.
+31 They rose up some time in the morning and swore an oath to one another.
 Isaac sent them away, and they departed from him in peace.
-32 The same day, Isaac’s servants came, and told him concerning the well which they had dug, and said to him, “We have found water.”
-33 He called it “Shibah”.
-Therefore the name of the city is “Beersheba”† to this day.
+32 The same day, Isaac’s servants came and told him concerning the well which they had dug and said to him, “We have found water.”
+33 He called it “Shibah.”
+Therefore the name of the city is “Beersheba” to this day.

-34 When Esau was forty years old, he took as wife Judith, the daughter of Beeri the Hittite, and Basemath, the daughter of Elon the Hittite.
-35 They grieved Isaac’s and Rebekah’s spirits.
+34 When Esau was 40 years old, he took as wife Judith, the daughter of Beeri the Hittite, and Basemath, the daughter of Elon the Hittite, 35 which brought grief to Isaac and Rebekah.

-1 When Isaac was old, and his eyes were dim, so that he could not see, he called Esau his elder son, and said to him, “My son?”
+1 When Isaac was old, and his eyes were weak so that he could not see, he called Esau his elder son and said to him, “My son?”

 He said to him, “Here I am.”

 2 He said, “See now, I am old.
 I don’t know the day of my death.
-3 Now therefore, please take your weapons, your quiver and your bow, and go out to the field, and get me venison.
-4 Make me savory food, such as I love, and bring it to me, that I may eat, and that my soul may bless you before I die.”
+3 Now therefore, please take your weapons, your quiver and your bow, and go out to the field and get some wild game for me.
+4 Make me some savory food that I love and bring it to me, that I may eat, and that I may bless you before I die.”

 13 His mother said to him, “Let your curse be on me, my son.
-Only obey my voice, and go get them for me.”
+Only obey me and go get them for me.”

 14 He went, and got them, and brought them to his mother.
 His mother made savory food, such as his father loved.
 15 Rebekah took the good clothes of Esau, her elder son, which were with her in the house, and put them on Jacob, her younger son.
-16 She put the skins of the young goats on his hands, and on the smooth of his neck.
-17 She gave the savory food and the bread, which she had prepared, into the hand of her son Jacob.
+16 She put the skins of the young goats on his hands and on the smooth of his neck.
+17 She put the savory food and the bread, which she had prepared, into the hands of her son Jacob.